Gear up for the UEFA Europa League

 Worth pointing out

 • Zlatan Ibrahimović has another chance to become the second-oldest scorer in UEFA Europa League history as his side welcome Sparta (Molde's Daniel Hestad holds the record, scoring against Celtic on 5 November 2015 aged 40 years and 98 days).
-If, as in most other matters, the 39-year-old refuses to settle for second best, he will probably need to score in this season's tournament to break the record; he will be 40 years and 98 days old on 9 January 2022.
+If, as in most other matters, the 39-year-old refuses to settle for second best, he will need to score in next season's knockout phase to break the record; he will be 40 years and 98 days old on 9 January 2022.

 • Having missed his club's opening game against LASK, Harry Kane is just two goals shy of his 200th competitive goal for Tottenham; the most efficient goalscorer in UEFA Champions League history could reach that target at Royal Antwerp.
 Kane's team-mate Toby Alderweireld was born in Antwerp, and was once on the books of The Great Old's rivals Germinal Beerschot.
 A petition to erect a statue of the defender in Ekeren, the suburb where he grew up, gathered 800 signatures, though Alderweireld said: "Of all the people who have [signed], I think about 80% are my friends.”